-We are responsible for supporting Siemens Mobility, Inc. operations in the United States and work closely with other Legal Counsel and Contract Managers.
-In this capacity, you will provide legal advice and approvals where required during public procurements and/or contract negotiations as well as throughout project execution.
+Candidates are responsible for the operative and strategic management of contracts and project changes.
+They will provide legal advice and approvals where required during procurements and contract negotiations as well as throughout project execution and be able to draft claims, position papers, and other initiating legal documents.
 The ability to effectively explain the aforementioned topics to the business partners and drive potential issues to a consensus decision is of the essence when performing the role.
-The Contract Manager should have validated ability to draft and negotiate contracts with public and private customers, suppliers and vendors, and be able to draft claims, position papers, and other initiating legal documents.
-The position is to be based in Miami, FL.

-- Minimum of 5 years of legal experience in a construction/contracts/commercial transactions in a law firm or corporate in-house position required.
+- Minimum of five (5) years in progressively responsible positions with construction/contracts/commercial transactions in a law firm or a corporate environment

 - Consistent track record in commercial transactions and /or litigation.

 - Excellent professional, legal written and verbal communication and interpersonal skills